 3500 x 15 minute episodes

-Jackanory began in 1965 as a short-term experiment.
-Lee Montague presented the first programme.
+Jackanory began in December 1965 as a short-term experiment.
+Lee Montague presented the first programme on Monday 13 December.
 In 1990 it celebrated its 25th birthday.
 During that 25 years, more than 650 books had been read, 400 well-known actors and actresses had appeared and there had been folk tales and legends from 44 different countries.

 The idea behind the BBC programme was simple: to tell the best possible stories, of all kinds from all parts of the world, and to have them told by the best storytellers available.

 The programme started with a kaleidoscope image.
 Originally this was just a pattern of flowers but later pictures relating to the story dissolved into a close-up of whatever the relevant object was.